artemkovalyov/someoneinmyhead/src/posts/i-have-a-lot-of-russian-meat/a-lot-of-russian-meat.md

 They will silently spit in the dictator's face
 Having failed the feat with denial and scorn
-;;russian meat turns to eat those who had it born. russian meat will apparently eat thos who had it born.
+;;russian meat turns to eat those who had it born. russian meat will apparently eat those who had it born.